feralhosting/feralhosting.github.io/Linux Command-Line - Advanced/Rsync - Transferring Data from Slot to Slot/readme.md

 ~/rsync/some.film.2013.720p
 ~~~

 Be careful with the use of a trailing slash.
-You could use the general rule of telling rysnc to look `inside this directory` when deciding whether to apply a trailing slash.
+You could use the general rule of telling rsync to look `inside this directory` when deciding whether to apply a trailing slash.

 Here is a useful explanation of the use of a trailing slash: [External link](http://devblog.virtage.com/2013/01/to-trailing-slash-or-not-to-trailing-slash-to-rsync-path/)